US History Homeschool Programs from Sonlight

 With Sonlight, your children begin their studies outside the United States so that when they look at American history and culture, they will understand more fully how and why American culture is different.

-Then, revisit American History in-depth with a study from pre-Columbian America through the early 21st Century (ages 12-15).
+Then, revisit American History in-depth with a study from pre-Columbian America through the early 21st Century (ages 13-15).
 Geography assignments focus on the United States.
-And finish out with thorough study of the American Government with emphasis on the Constitution and its historical interpretation, plus a close look at the three branches of government (16-18).
+And finish out with a thorough study of the American Government with emphasis on the Constitution and its historical interpretation, plus a close look at the three branches of government (17-18).
 Geography assignments focus on the United States.

-In all, Sonlight devotes four solid years to U.S. history and culture.
-Due to their astonishingly rich content and engrossing presentation, however, those four years are equivalent to at least eight in almost any other program.
+In all, Sonlight devotes five solid years to U.S. history and culture.
+Due to their astonishingly rich content and engrossing presentation, however, those four years are equivalent to more than eight in almost any other program.